noaa-ocs-hydrography/kluster/README.md

 ## Installation

-Kluster is not on PyPi, but can be installed using pip alongside the HSTB-drivers and HSTB-shared modules that is required.
+Kluster is not on PyPi, but can be installed using pip alongside the HSTB-drivers and HSTB-shared modules that are required.

+(For Windows Users) Download and install Visual Studio Build Tools 2019 (If you have not already): [MSVC Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/)

+Download and install conda (If you have not already): [conda installation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/)

+Download and install git (If you have not already): [git installation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 Some dependencies need to be installed from the conda-forge channel.
 I have an example below of how to build this environment using conda.